joelchan/inst126-intro-programming-notes/_sources/4_Conditionals.md

 +++

-Let's brainstorm some real-world examples together!
+Here are some examples:
 - decide what to wear: check temperature, check if i'm going to a dress code location
 - shopping: check how much money i have, check quality level of the thing, what i need; decide what to buy
 - decide what to eat: spiciness, taste, price

-- decide what section of a class to take
--
+What are some other real-world examples of this sort of situation that you can think of?

 +++ {"id": "ifBcaTKuA2jN", "tags": []}